RaccoonNinja/Project-SEKAI-CTF-2022-Writeups/web/Issues.md

     return pubkey_url
 ```

-While the domain is whitelisted and a proper URL check is done (as opposed to `/^http://localhost:8080/`), there's another **open-redirect vulnerability**.
+While the domain is whitelisted and a proper URL check is done (as opposed to cringy `/^http:\/\/localhost:8080/`), there's another **open-redirect vulnerability**.
 Namely we can redirect the server to our own domain, bypassing the whitelist:

 ```py
 @app.route("/logout")